This publication addresses the taxability of purchases of tangible

 j.
 Exempt sales of fuel and electricity.
 Sales of fuel or electricity consumed by machinery, equipment, or computers used in any exempt manner described in paragraphs "a," "b," "c," "d," "e," "g," and "h" of this subrule are exempt from tax.
 Sales of electricity consumed by computers used in the manner described in paragraph "f" remain subject to tax.

-A manufacturer is any person, firm, or corporation who purchases, receives, or holds personal property for the purpose of adding to its value by any process of manufacturing, refining, purifying, combining of different materials, or packing of meats with an intent to sell at a gain or profit
+A manufacturer is any person, firm, or corporation who purchases, receives, or holds personal property for the purpose of adding to its value by any process of manufacturing, refining, purifying, combining of different materials, or packing of meats with an intent to sell at a gain or profit.
+It is not necessary that a person be primarily engaged in an activity listed in the definition of manufacturer in order to qualify as a manufacturer for sales or use tax purposes.

 A contract manufacturer is considered to be a manufacturer.
 A contract manufacturer is a manufacturer that